jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-1b-fixed.md

-+++
+---
+title: "The Stock for Consumption and Fixed Capital"
+heading: "Book 2, Chapter 1b"
+date: 2020-01-01
+image: "/covers/wn.jpg"
-title=  "The Stock for Consumption and Fixed Capital" heading=  "Book 2, Chapter 1b" date=  2020-01-01 image=  "/covers/wn.jpg" description=  "The Division of Labour in Manufacturing Increases Productivity and Invention More than that in Agriculture" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-1a-capitals" linkbtext=  "Chapter 1a" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-1c-circulating" linkftext=  "Chapter 1b" icon=  "/icons/smith.png"
+description: "The Division of Labour in Manufacturing Increases Productivity and Invention More than that in Agriculture"
-+++
+linkb: "/research/smith/wealth-of-nations/book-2/chapter-1a-capitals"
+linkbtext: "chapter 1a"
+linkf: "/research/smith/wealth-of-nations/book-2/chapter-1c-circulating"
+linkftext: "chapter 1c"
+icon: "/icons/smith.png"
+---

 ## The Stock for Consumption